MobilityData/mobility-feed-api/functions-python/README.md

 This folder contains Python functions.
 These functions should not have interdependencies.
 However, common code can be shared across multiple functions if they are in folders that don't contain functions.

 # Python function folders
 On each function folder, a file should contain all related configurations.
 Currently, there is no automated process to deploy all functions; this is why, to be able to deploy it the function should be added to the terraform scripts.
-In the future, we should axe to automate the deployment.
+In the future, we should automate the deployment.

 # Useful scripts
 - To locally execute a function use the following command: